AI Agent Index

 • You want a repetitive task handled automatically without your input each time

-• The workflow involves multiple steps across different tools or systems
+• The workflow spans multiple steps across different tools or systems

 • You need something running 24/7 without human supervision

-• The task is clearly defined and success is measurable
+• The task is clearly defined and success is objectively measurable

 • You want to scale an operation without proportionally scaling headcount